 If the piercing is totally okay and you’d like to maintain it, you may do so by switching out the jewelry.
 The flexible, nickel-free wire used in maternity jewelry is polytetrafluoroethylene (PTFE), which expands as your body changes throughout pregnancy.
 During your pregnancy, be careful to keep an eye out for stretching, redness, pain, and infection in the piercing.

 Can You Re-Pierce A Belly Button That Has Been Previously Pierced?

 It is feasible to re-pierce a belly button with a scar; however, every circumstance is unique.
 Certain belly buttons may need to be re-pierced in order to cover the scar.
 The new piercing’s swelling might aid in healing the old one.

 It is also possible to do the new piercing in a little different location to prevent the scar.
 After the initial piercing has healed, you should only try this.
 Experts advise delaying for at least a year.

 But if there was a serious case of migration or rejection, a lot of scar tissue may have developed.
-Repricing the area is not advised in this situation.
-It will be more vulnerable to being rejected and torn.
+Repricing the area is not advising in this situation.
+It will be more vulnerable to being rejecting and torn.